 School climate is a collection of attributes that govern how students, families, faculty, and staff relate to each other and the school itself.
 It’s essential to keep in mind that a strong and vibrant school climate can be developed and strengthened over time by understanding the thoughts, feelings, and experiences of members of your community.

-According to the National School Climate Council, the 4 core components of positive school climate include:
+According to the National School Climate Center, the 4 core components of positive school climate include:

 All stakeholders should feel that the school has norms, values, and expectations that make them feel safe, respected, and engaged; that there is a shared school vision that all stakeholders are working towards; and that educators model and nurture positive associations with learning.